 The items you shouldn’t buy include:

-Refusing to buy items made from marine life is a great way to protect endangered species.
+Refusing to buy items made from marine life is a great way to protect endangered species and, thus, is a helpful way to conserve the ocean.

 Reduce Your Carbon Footprint